 Feature Importance: Which attributes play a crucial role in influencing the predictions of these models?
 Is news sentiment consistently paramount, or do other factors such as volume or market cap wield a more significant influence?

-Stock Specificity: Are specific stocks, such as 'NFLX', 'GILD', 'BIIB', and 'SIRI', more predictable, perhaps attributable to intrinsic factors related to their business model or industry sector?
+Stock Specificity: Does stocks’ intrinsic factors (i.e., business model or industry sector) affects the predictability of the stock returns.

 By addressing these research questions, this investigation aspires to furnish seminal insights into the nuances of financial forecasting, especially in an epoch marked by volatility and rapid change.